Frequently Asked Questions

 Is FSI all work and no play?

+Put simply, no!
 Without question, the primary focus of FSI is academic.
 But that doesn’t mean that Scholars don’t have fun.
 Our Resident Graduate Students and Residential College Advisers are experienced guides to all things Princeton (the University and the town), and will plan social activities throughout the week.
 One of the highlights of the program is our annual trip to New York City.
 In past years, Scholars have gone tubing on the Delaware, hosted dance parties and dodgeball tournaments, meandered through shopping malls and flea markets, attended minor league baseball games, and so on.
 Scholars report that the friends they make in FSI remain good friends throughout their years at Princeton, regardless of the majors they choose, the residential colleges in which they live, or the clubs and teams to which they belong.
-They tell us that being part of a tightly-knit but nevertheless diverse cohort by the end of the summer is a welcome relief from a worry that almost every new student faces.
+They tell us that being part of a tightly-knit, diverse cohort by the end of the summer is a welcome relief from a worry that almost every new student faces.

 Where will I live during the summer?